Level/levelup/README.md

 Stores like LevelDB are thread-safe but they are **not** suitable for accessing with multiple processes.
 You should only ever have a store open from a single Node.js process.
 Node.js clusters are made up of multiple processes so a `levelup` instance cannot be shared between them either.

 See [`Level/awesome`](https://github.com/Level/awesome#shared-access) for modules like [`multileveldown`](https://github.com/mafintosh/multileveldown) that may help if you require a single store to be shared across processes.

-## Support

-There are multiple ways you can find help in using Level in Node.js:

-- **IRC:** you'll find an active group of `levelup` users in the **##leveldb** channel on Freenode, including most of the contributors to this project.
-- **Mailing list:** there is an active [Node.js LevelDB](https://groups.google.com/forum/#!forum/node-levelup) Google Group.
-- **GitHub:** you're welcome to open an issue here on this GitHub repository if you have a question.

 ## Contributing